aritchie05/EcoDataReader/README.md

 Then, click the top left drawer icon and go to File | Download.
 Save this file in `src/main/resources/locale/defaultstrings.csv`

 ## Using the Project
+Use `compareItemsAndRecipes()` to compare recipes and items in the crafting tool with the latest version of the server code.
+Any list of items or recipes can be converted to json using Gson and then passed to the `JsonTypeScriptProcessor` to convert the json into a valid TypeScript string to be put in the crafting tool.

 Use `generateNewItemsString()` and `generateNewRecipesString()` methods to generate new entries for `items.ts` and `recipes.ts` respectively.
 Note that this will generate any items or recipes that are not contained within the `current-items.txt` and `current-recipes.txt` files within the resources folder.